Inalegwu/IDM-Activator/README.md

 ##   How to use it?

-###   PowerShell
+###   PowerShell (Windows 10/11)

 ---

-On Windows 10/11, right-click on the windows start menu and select PowerShell or Terminal.
+Right-click on the windows start menu and select PowerShell or Terminal.

 Copy-paste the below code and press enter